Utilize these handy tips for cleaning your drains, toilets, showerheads, faucets, and other plumbing maintenance items this spring!

-There is another popular myth that placing a cleaner on the inside of your toilet's tank helps to keep it smelling fresh and helping it stay clean.
+There is another popular myth that placing a cleaner on the inside of your toilet's tank helps to keep it smelling fresh and helps it stay clean.
 This may help keep your workload of cleaning your house a little less, but in the end, it can ruin your toilet.

-The build-up from the chemicals used in the cleaner can really do a number on your toilet's system, as well as any un-targeted waste can build-up and really cause a smell.
+The build-up from the chemicals used in the cleaner can really do a number on your toilet's system, as well as any un-targeted waste can build up and really cause a smell.